Wanted - an inspiring new anthem for English sports teams

 "We should welcome the opportunity to reestablish the idea that the United Kingdom is a union of four separate nations with their own identities," he said.

-But with a resurgence in Scottish nationalism since a failed independence bid in 2014, increasing powers for the Scottish parliament and the British parliament sitting for the first time on Tuesday under new rules giving English members of parliament a veto over issues only applying to England, some fear an English anthem is another step towards the disintegration of the United Kingdom.
+But with a resurgence in Scottish nationalism since a failed independence bid in 2014, increasing powers for the Scottish parliament and the British parliament sitting for the first time on Tuesday under new rules giving English lawmakers a veto over issues only applying to England, some fear an English anthem is another step towards the disintegration of the United Kingdom.